-STOP here to find some interesting facts on the Norwegian economy and a few tidbits on their history..
+STOP here to find some interesting facts on the Norwegian economy and a few tidbits about Norway's history.

 (in Norwegian above)

 The Norwegian Economy seem to be holding "its own" in these turbulent times with only a slight downturn in spite of negative forecasts pictured around the world today.
 This nation's economy is not running in "the red", in fact, they have a surplus.
 How could that be?

 Could the answer possibly be found in reflecting on the history of this seafaring nation?
 Could it be that these innovative, adventurous hard-working folks of this Nordic land, all the way back to ancient times, learned to fight for survival and won at last?

 Their ancestors never had a life of ease in this cold, mountainous region of the world, they had to use both brain and brawn to survive.

 Rarely did the small farms produce enough grain to feed their families.
 With tremendous difficulties on the rocky bareness of what was tillable land coupled with an extremely short growing season, with meager harvest most of the time.

 They could not mill all the harvested grain into flour as they also had to leave enough seeds for the next year's planting.
 This meant they would grind tree bark (don't try it) and mix it in with the flour to have enough to feed their families.
 History tells us that this flour made many ill.

 In the past, the Norwegian people had to prepare long in advance for surviving their long, cold, hard winters.
 However, even with hard laborious work, and good plans, the weather often did not cooperate to produce an adequate harvest to supply their needs.
 In spite of the very short growing season, these hardy Norwegians somehow survived and thrived in spite of it.

 A Mini Peek at the Norwegian Economy and their History